 Having half of the responses as somewhat effective and not working to make improvements is a concern, given the direct impact transaction errors can have on employee satisfaction, plus the possible negative impact on business controls and the costs of rework to fix mistakes.
 While it may not be the top priority, it should make the list of improvement initiatives for consideration.

 A few of the comments from members include:

 - The credit card administrator provides training via WebEx to all new cardholders.

 - There is a corporate card guide but also our travel accountant will provide zoom training if required for new hires.

-- Online training is required in order to apply for card.
-Also, annual refresh training required to keep card active.
+- Online training is required in order to apply for a card.
+Also, annual refresh training is required to keep cards active.

 - In addition to a recorded video training session in each country’s language, we are also requiring a confirmation that employees read the Policy.

 - Periodic webinars/zoom calls if significant changes to functionality or process.

 - We require all cardholders, and their managers, to take the training and pass the end-of-training quiz with a 100% score.
 We consider the card a privileged, niche solution.
 The subject matter expert reviews and updates the training annually.